Skip to main content

 Setting Up Minikube for Local Development

 Minikube runs a single-node Kubernetes cluster on your local machine.
-It is perfect for learning and development.
+Perfect for learning and development.
+You won't need a cloud account or any infrastructure — just your laptop.

 # Install minikube (Linux)